By the way, if you like writing fun short stories, go check it out. It's open to anyone. HERE's the link.

 "The woodcutter took them deep into the forest.
 He told the children to stay put while he cut wood, then he never came back."
 The Hippie read about the forlorn children and the trail of breadcrumbs.
 She read about a yummy house and a wicked witch.
 They all paled when Gretel pushed the fiend into the oven, then nodded when Hansel found his wood-cutting-father in the woods again.

-When The Hippie finished, she shut the book and frowned, less than pleased.
+After The Hippie finished, she shut the book and frowned, less than pleased.

 "What's wrong, honey?"
 I asked.